lycanware/cicd-templates/codemagic/README.md

 ## Encrypted Values

 For code signing and deployment the config file must contain sensitive credentials.
 These should never be entered as plain text.
-Codemagic provides an easy way to encrypt the values.
+Codemagic provides an easy way to encrypt these values.

 In Codemagic, navigate to your app, you should find a link titled `Encrypt environment variables`.
 You can encrypt both strings and files.
 Encrypted values look like this: `Encrypted(YOUR_ENCRYPTED_VALUE)`